KaiserWerk/CertMaker/README.md

   * Default validity is 7 days
 * Certificates can be created for domains, IP addresses and email addresses
 * Manage your CertMaker instance with a simple web UI
-* Revoke certificates programmatically or manually via UI (coming [M5](https://github.com/KaiserWerk/CertMaker/milestone/3))
+* Revoke certificates programmatically or manually via UI

 ### Documentation